 Atlanta is a thriving and happening city in Georgia.
 Having played an integral role in the Civil Rights Movement of the 1960s and home to the Martin Luther King Jr National Historic Site there is a lot of cultural and historical heritage to explore in Atlanta.

+The state of Georgia borders Tennessee, Alabama, North and South Carolina and Florida too.
+Bordering such a versatile selection of states means that the day trip possibilities from Atlanta are practically endless.
 Whether you want to explore national parks or visit quaint rural towns, tick off must visit US cities or simply take in the views then there is a lot to keep you busy.

 1. Lake Lanier

 Lake Lanier is one of the favourite summertime hangout spots for Georgians and visitors alike.
 There is just so much to do, for hiking I would recommend the Sawnee Mountain as a great starting point.

 If you’re travelling with children, or perhaps just want to connect with your inner child, then a day visit to the not-so creatively named LanierWorld is a great idea.
 Featuring dozens of water slides and a mini-golf course too, LanierWorld is a total novelty but totally good fun nonetheless.

 Lake Lanier Islands are a small group of islands set on the lake itself.
 Home to zip lines, waterparks and more there is never a dull moment at Lake Lanier.

 You may also like: 15 Best Lakes in Georgia